 Once drug rehab is over, many patients are recommended for self-help programs and peer support.
-They need the group setting in order to support the therapy they receive from their counselors.
+They need a group setting in order to support the therapy they receive from their counselors.
 Studies have shown that having this extra layer of support makes such a difference.
 They are often instrumental in supporting long-term abstinence from substances.

 Residential and Inpatient Treatment